Publication of research data

 Safeguarded and controlled data

 Not all research data should be freely available.
-Sharing may be limited because it contains personal or otherwise sensitive data, confidential data, or copyrighted material.
-Where research data is generated by researchers at two or more universities, a research contract setting out access should be agreed in advance.
+Sharing of data may be limited because it contains personal data, sensitive or classified information, or copyrighted material.
+Where research data is generated by participants from two or more higher education institutions, an agreement should be drawn up concerning limitations on sharing data.

 Guidelines on the registration of personal data processing for research on the Staff Pages